 University Medical Center New Orleans is pleased to announce Danny Hardman as the new Chief Executive Officer.
 A Benton, Louisiana native, Hardman will lead a staff of more than 2,600 and manage the continued growth of the $1.2 billion medical center, the state’s largest teaching hospital and a part of LCMC Health.
 University Medical Center is home to the Rev. Avery C. Alexander Academic Research Hospital.

 “Our community welcomes Danny’s leadership at one of the most significant academic medical centers in the country,” said Greg Feirn, CEO of LCMC Health.
-“I am confident that Danny will help UMC continue to serve as a world class academic research hospital that trains the next generation of healthcare professionals and also provides healthcare with heart.”
+“I am confident that Danny will help University Medical Center continue to serve as a world class academic research hospital that trains the next generation of healthcare professionals and also provides healthcare with heart.”

 Hardman begins work at University Medical Center on June 3, 2019.
 He has more than 20 years of healthcare experience, most recently with CHRISTUS Spohn Health System in Corpus Christi Texas.
 From 2017-2019, he served as Chief Operating Officer and Chief Nursing Officer at CHRISTUS Spohn Shoreline, a 557-bed hospital with a Level II Trauma Center, and CHRISTUS Spohn Memorial, a 341-bed hospital.